niyaz-hasan/UC13-sso-lambda/README.md

-# UC7-lambda-apigateway
+# UC13-sso-lambda
-Create terraform by lambda, api-gateway,ECR
+create lambda api-gateway sso by using terraform